GuilhermeNakahata/Bons-AI/README.md

-🌱 Bons-AI: An Agent-Based Model to evaluate the behavior of bonsai grower according to different levels of communication and experience 🌱
+🌱 <h1>**Bons-AI:** An Agent-Based Model to evaluate the behavior of bonsai grower according to different levels of communication and experience </h1> 🌱

 🎯 Objectives